LINKIWI/modern-paste/README.md

 *The following instructions assume an Apache web server, though any WSGI-aware server should work.*

 1. **Meet all prerequisites.**
-   It is assumed you have all the following installed: MySQL, Python, Java, Git, GNU make utility, and the package managers `pip` and `gem`.
+   It is assumed you have all the following installed: MySQL, Python, Java, Git, GNU make utility, and the package managers `pip`, `gem`, and `npm`.
 It is also assumed that MySQL is already configured (e.g. you know the password to the `root` (or equivalent) account.
 If not, please consult the instructions for your platform to install and configure all of the above.

 2. **Get the code.**
    ```bash